Lapin0t/phd-manuscript/main/03_substitution.typ

 defined, we now have the flexible tools we need in the next chapter to axiomatize the object language of our generic OGS construction.
-Although we have only seen a glimpse of what can be done using the intrinsically typed and scoped approach for modelling binders, I hope to have demonstrated the ease with which it can be adapted to specific situations like different indexing (such as substitution modules) or new context representations (such as abstract scope structures).
+Although we have only seen a glimpse of what can be done using the intrinsically typed and scoped approach for modeling binders, I hope to have demonstrated the ease with which it can be adapted to specific situations like different indexing (such as substitution modules) or new context representations (such as abstract scope structures).